weibeld/terraform-aws-kubeadm/README.md

 kubeadm:node=worker-X
 ```

+Where `X` is an index starting at 0.

 ## Network submodule

 By default, the kubeadm module creates the cluster in the [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) of the specified AWS region.

-The [network submodule](modules/network) allows you to create a new VPC infrastructure in which you can then create one or multiple Kubernetes clusters with the kubeadm module.
+The [network submodule](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/modules/network) allows you to create a dedicated VPC for your cluster.

-See the [examples](examples/ex3-cluster-in-dedicated-vpc) for using the kubeadm module together with the network submodule.
+See the [_cluster in dedicated VPC_](https://github.com/weibeld/terraform-aws-kubeadm/tree/master/examples/ex3-cluster-in-dedicated-vpc) example for how to use the network submodule together with the kubeadm module.